-- Communicants should come up from the rear pews first, and make their way back via the south aisle.
+- Communicants should come up from the rear pews first, and make their way back via the side aisles.
 Communicants should NOT return to their seats by walking past the line of communicants waiting to receive.

-- As it will not be possible for the Priest to administer the bread while remaining 2m distance from the communicant, the Priest may wear a face covering during distribution until such time as a protective screen can be provided.
+- As it will not be possible for the Priest to administer the bread while remaining 2m distance from the communicant, the Priest may wear a face covering during distribution.

 - The communion wafer will need to be dropped into the hand by the Priest rather than placed, in order to avoid contact.

 - If contact is made accidentally, both the priest and the communicant should sanitise their hands immediately.

 - At the end of the service there will be no refreshments served.

 - If you wish to make a gift to the church, there will be a collection plate at the door as you leave.
 Where possible, please consider giving using the contactless device at the back of church.

 - You are encouraged to make your way out of the church at the end of the service and not to remain in the church longer than necessary.